Introduction

 proxy.replicated.com

-Some features in KNIME Business Hub, e.g. the Job Viewer, use websockets.
+Some features in KNIME Business Hub, e.g. the job viewer, use websockets.
 If an external proxy or load balancer is used it needs to be websocket compatible.

 Distribution specific prerequisites